Banded Ankle Mobilization: Improve your ankle mobility

 Calf and foot muscles can restrict mobility.

 The muscles of the ankle that restrict dorsiflexion include the main plantar flexors – the gastrocnemius, soleus, and plantaris.
 The peroneals, deep toe flexors, and posterior tibialis can also restrict dorsiflexion.
+Foam rolling these muscles can also help to improve ankle mobility.

 Ankle Ligaments